 Make Kibble And Raw Combinations Safer

 Adding probiotics to your dog’s meals will help crowd out the harmful, pathogenic bacteria like E. coli, salmonella, listeria and campylobacter.
 And salmonella activity can be inhibited friendly bacteria.

 Apple Cider Vinegar

-Just add a tsp to Tbsp for every 50 pounds of body weight.
+Just add a tsp to Tbsp apple cider vinegar for every 50 pounds of body weight.

 And if you’re switching from kibble to raw, here’s one extra tip …